adamisom/collab-canvas/docs/phase3/phase3e-infrastructure.md

 **Work Level**: High
 **Dependencies**: All previous phases complete (3A-3D)

 > **⚠️ Before Implementation:** Review this plan and ask questions before proceeding.
 Consider whether any plans need to change first.
+Also re-read the sibling file README.md to ensure broader context.

 ---